About the Journal

 Focus and Scope

-Yupa: Historical Studies Journal publishes articles for four aspects below.
+Yupa: Historical Studies Journal publishes articles in the following areas:

-1. Historiography means the writing of history based on the critical examination of sources, the selection of particular details from the authentic materials in those sources, and the synthesis of those details into a narrative that stands the test of critical examination.
-Historiography studies cover chronologically various themes, such as local history, social history, cultural history, economic history, political history, military history, intellectual history, environmental history, and other historical studies.
+1. Historiography refers to the writing of history based on the critical examination of sources, the selection of relevant details from authentic materials, and the synthesis of those details into a narrative that can withstand critical examination.
+Historiographical studies may cover various chronological themes, including local history, social history, cultural history, economic history, political history, military history, intellectual history, environmental history, and other historical studies.

-2. Philosophy of history, the study either of the historical process and its development or of the methods used by historians to understand their material.
+2. Philosophy of history refers to the study of historical processes and their development, as well as the methods used by historians to understand historical materials.

-3. History of education is a study of the past that focuses on educational issues.
-These include education systems, institutions, theories, themes, and other related phenomena in the past.
+3. History of education refers to the study of the past with a focus on educational issues, including education systems, institutions, theories, themes, and other related phenomena.

-4. History education includes studies of how history teaches in school or society, curriculum, educational values in events, figures, and historical heritage, media and sources of historical learning, history teachers, and studies of textbooks.
+4. History education includes studies on how history is taught in schools or society, curriculum, educational values in historical events, figures, and heritage, media and sources for history learning, history teachers, and textbook studies.

 Section Policies